 Is there anything to be done differently by the college going forward or to consider for us as individuals to prevent any more confirmed positive cases?

 We feel everything that can be done is being done, whilst trying to run a college with some degree of normality.
-The challenge for everyone is to follow the guidelines both inside and outside of college and try to avoid bringing the virus into the college.
-We will always aim to inform parents, carers and students as quickly as possible.
+The challenge for everyone is to follow the guidelines both inside and outside of college and try to avoid bringing the virus into the College.
+We will always aim to inform parents, carers and students as quickly as possible of cases or changes to our procedures.
 It is also important that students respect and adhere to the same rules when they are outside of college, in the town centre and whilst on public transport.
 We will continue to work within the guidelines and advice given to us by the Government.

 How is the college implementing good hand hygiene?